aCampello/genius-square/README.md

 # Genius Square

-[Jo](https://github.com/jd12006) and I were playing genius square (see an explanation about the game below) and were intrigued by the claim that, among all 62208 possible configurations of the board, all of them have `at least one solution`.
+[Jo](https://github.com/jd12006) and I were playing genius square (see an explanation about the game below) and were intrigued by the claim that, among all 62208 possible configurations of the board, all of them have <b>at least one solution</b>.
-Since we were actually quite quick at cracking each of the configurations, we asked about the difficulty of the game, and decided to take a data-driven approach to answer that.
+Since we were actually quite quick at cracking each of the configurations, we wondered about the general difficulty of the game.
+We decided to take a data-driven approach to answer that.
 In particular we wanted to know:

 - Q.1.
 Is there any configuration with <i>exactly</i> one solution?
 - Q.2.
 If not, what is the hardest configuation (i.e. with the minimum number of solutions)?
 - Q.3.
 How hard is a "typical" game (i.e. what is the median number of solutions)?
 - Q.4.
 What is the easiest configuration?

 ## Explanation

 The game is pretty simple.
-Each player owns a 6x6 board and 9 pieces with different shape.
+Each player owns a 6x6 board and 9 pieces with different shapes.
 At the beginning of each round, 7 dice are rolled and, based on the result, 7 squares of the board are "blocked" by circular pieces.
 The winner of the round is the player who is able to place the 9 pieces correctly into the board.
 Below are some pictures:

 Original configuration:
 ![empty-board.png](empty-board.png)